 Prior to 2017, Google policy stated that it “may terminate your account in accordance with the terms of service if you fail to login to your account for a period of nine months.”
 However, this statement has since been removed and there is no current policy of automatic deletion following a period of inactivity.
 Thus, inactive Gmail accounts should remain accessible and intact.

 Gmail will indefinitely retain all emails that reach the inbox as there is no stated policy of deletion upon reaching a certain age.
 As such, emails can be kept forever unless they are deleted by the user.
 Once an email has been deleted, it will reside in the trash folder for a period of 30 days in which a user may recover the email before it is deleted permanently.
 Similarly, email that is identified as Spam by Gmail is automatically deleted after a 30-day period if not otherwise acted upon by the user.

-G Suite backup is a necessity because ultimately, it’s your data and your responsibility.
+Google Workspace backup is a necessity because ultimately, it’s your data and your responsibility.
 Below are two excerpts from Google’s terms of service:

 “When permitted by law, Google, and Google’s suppliers and distributors, will not be responsible for lost profits, revenues, or data, financial losses or indirect, special, consequential, exemplary, or punitive damages.”

 “In all cases, Google, and its suppliers and distributors, will not be liable for any loss or damage that is not reasonably foreseeable.”